LENSS/MADOOP/README.md

 - The face pictures which are to be recognized against the data base, should be stored in `/sdcard/StreamFDPic/` folder.
 Use command adb pull to pull the content.
 Check Sample photos folder.

 #### Special case: Training:
-- Acummulate all the photos for training in a folder called `Orig` and push the folder to phone's `/sdcard/Documents/Orig` directory `adb push Orig /sdcard/Documents`.
+- Acummulate all the photos for training in a folder called `Orig` and push the folder to phone's `/sdcard/Documents/FaceReco/Orig` directory.
+Also,  Create another empty folder with name `/sdcard/Documents/Train`.
+Use the command `adb push FaceReco /sdcard/Documents`.
 The training photos should be named in this format: `s01_01.jpg` where `s01` is the person's identifier.
-- Create another empty folder with name `/sdcard/Documents/Train`.
 - Also, don't forget to put other files as stated in the earlier section.
 - From the menu (top-right corner), select Train Photos.
-- After training, The face database will be stored inside `/sdcard/Documents/FaceReco` folder.
+- After training, The `facemodel.xml` will be stored inside `/sdcard/Documents/FaceReco` folder.
+This file is to be copied to all the phones in the directory stated in earlier section.
+- It will take long time to process the photos and then training.

 ## Instructions for Madoop Server